Home Majors Materials Engineering

-Materials Engineering Degree
+Materials Engineering

 Students study the properties, design, and manufacturing of metals, polymers, ceramics, composites, and nanomaterials used in everything from smartphones to spacecraft.
 Graduates typically pursue careers in aerospace, automotive, semiconductor, biomedical device, and energy companies developing advanced materials.
 Materials engineers are essential for breakthroughs in lightweight vehicles, renewable energy, and next-generation electronics.

-What Materials Engineering Graduates Do
+What Materials Engineering graduates do

 Your degree in materials engineering prepares you for a hands-on, technical career.
 Initially, you’ll likely work as a materials engineer, spending your days in a lab testing the properties of a new composite for an electric vehicle, or on a factory floor troubleshooting why a metal alloy is failing under stress.
 You could also find yourself in a cost estimator role, analyzing blueprints and production lines to calculate the precise material and labor costs for a project, though this specific field is contracting.